 In Coil of Days, a film and live performance, a series of sonic sculptures and instruments unfold in eight scenes.

-We unfurl the sonic spaces of the sensitive instruments playing and working them as our shared tools.
-In the first scene, the realm of openings, our playing of the Aqueous Spine vertebrate, created liquid sounds that connected us across the space.
+In the performance and film, we unfurl the sonic spaces of the sensitive instruments playing and working them as our shared tools.
+In the first scene, the realm of openings, the playing of the Aqueous Spine vertebrate created liquid sounds that connected us across the space.
 Our breath condensation transformed the pitch of the flutes in Sphinx instrument, the tone of which was adjusted by our opening and closing of multiple doors.
-In The Thinking Reed, multi pipes were played to sample and filter the air as one multi limbed being.
-In Trefoil, a triangle structure instrument with tremolo arms allowed the formation of geometric shapes and pitch shifting in negotiation.
-In An Evolutionary Remnant, a bow and rock propagated and rooted us in the newly established landscape.
+In The Thinking Reed, we played multi pipes to sample and filter the air as one multi-limbed being.
+In Trefoil, our triangle structure instrument with tremolo arms allowed the formation of geometric shapes and pitch shifting in negotiation.
+In An Evolutionary Remnant, we used the bow and rock instruments to propagate and root us in our newly established landscape.

-Performers, instruments and sounds come together in an intricate series of delicate and suspended relationships.
+I worked closely with choreographer Pepa Ubera to organise the movement and spatial configuration of these improvised events.
+Performers, instruments, words, feelings, materials and sounds come together in an intricate series of delicate and suspended relationships.